-Air-conditioners are sensitive electronic appliances that are prone to damage from power surges just like any other appliance.
+Air conditioners are sensitive electronic appliances that are prone to damage from power surges just like any other appliance.
 Just because air conditioners are located outside and are weatherproof, we tend to think they are somewhat indestructible, but that just isn’t the case.

-In addition to cleaning the filters, consider installing the Intermatic Compressor Defender.
+In addition to changing the filters, consider installing the Intermatic Compressor Defender.
 It’s a surge and low-voltage protector for your AC unit.
 It works similar to how a surge protector in our home protects your computer and other sensitive electronic equipment.

 Don’t rely on any built-in surge protection for your air-conditioner.
-Despite what the manufacturer might claim, added protection will ensure your AC units will keep running smoothingly throughout the hottest days of summer.
+Despite what the manufacturer might claim, added protection will ensure your AC units will keep running smoothly throughout the hottest days of summer.

 Monitor Your Voltage

-Maintaining consistent power to your air-conditioner will keep it running smoothly all summer.
-When the voltage is too low the motor will pull more than normal current and the temperature of the motor windings rise 10% to 15% for each 10% drop in Voltage.
+Maintaining consistent power to your air-conditioner is important for your unit to run as efficiently as possible.
+When the voltage is too low the motor will pull more than normal current and the temperature of the motor windings will rise 10% to 15% for each 10% drop in Voltage.

 Power quality is an issue at grids across the country, with rolling blackouts becoming more commonplace, so it’s vital to protect your AC units as best you can.